Bhakti2304/CKA2024/Day-02/Dockarize an application.md

 ```bash
 cd getting-started-app/
 ```
-- Create an empty file with the name Dockerfile
+- Create an empty file with the name **Dockerfile**
 ```bash
 touch Dockerfile
 ```
-- Using the text editor of your choice, paste the below content ( Details about each of these have already shared in the video)
+- Using the text editor of your choice, paste the below content
 ```yaml
 FROM node:18-alpine
 WORKDIR /app